 - Once the tax credits are expired, the Library will purchase the project, for about 30% of the original cost.
-The Library is fundraising this amount.
+The Library is fundraising this amount and already has major donor, who will match all donation.
 Donations can be made at online, at the Business office or at any service desk.

 No City operational or capital funding was involved in this project, though there was incidental Library operational funding.
 Library, City, and Water Works & Lighting staff helped in the development, evaluatation and implementation of the project.